 In a March 2015 report, GAO found reducing crop insurance subsidies for the highest income participants would have a minimal effect on the program and save millions of dollars.
 During the debate leading up to passage of the Agricultural Act of 2014 (the 2014 farm bill), various proposals were offered that would have reduced premium subsidies for crop insurance participants with incomes exceeding a certain limit.
 However, none were included in the final version of the 2014 farm bill.
 Some stakeholders expressed concern that high-income participants represent less risk than the other participants, and that they would drop out of the program if their premium subsidies were reduced, threatening the financial soundness and viability of the entire program.
 However, GAO determined that if Congress enacted statutory provisions to reduce premium subsidies for the highest income participants, it would most likely not affect the actuarial soundness or viability of the program because, among other things, the highest income participants do not have lower losses than the other participants.
 In addition, GAO found that the highest income participants accounted for only about 1 percent of the premiums annually, on average, from 2009 through 2013.

-In February 2016, the President’s fiscal year 2017 budget proposed that premium subsidy rates be reduced for most revenue insurance policies.
-In November 2015, legislation was introduced in the House and Senate that would, among other things, limit the amount of premium subsidies that a person can receive each year.
-Without congressional action to limit or reduce crop insurance premium subsidies, opportunities may be missed for savings of up to nearly $2 billion annually.
+In May 2017, the President’s fiscal year 2018 budget included a proposal to limit the amount of premium subsidies that a person can receive each year.
+Also in May 2017, legislation was introduced in the House and Senate that included a provision that would limit the amount of premium subsidies that a person can receive each year.
+Without congressional action to limit or reduce crop insurance premium subsidies, opportunities may be missed for savings of up to $1.4 billion annually.